-Selling skills and sales psychology for better outcomes from both buyer and seller perspectives.
+Using selling skills and sales psychology to achieve better outcomes for both buyers and sellers.

 No one likes to be manipulated into buying by clever use of sales psychology yet sometimes such tactics have the tacit support of the buyer.

 People who want something, want to hear evidence that that supports a decision to acquire it.
 They want an excuse to go ahead.

 Aversion to risk, uncertainty, and financial constraints stand in the way of a positive decision.
 So much so that people and organisations often miss opportunities or fail to do what they have set out to.
 We don’t need someone to play devils advocate.
 Each of us is fully competent in this role.

 What we need is someone to counter our natural aversion to risk.
 Fear of failure, fear of losing self-respect, fear of seeming foolish to others or of parting with hard won funds, creates plenty of resistance to taking action in the pursuit of goals and objectives.